 We’ve rounded up a trio of great movies set (and filmed) in the Midwest, along with some regional treats to enjoy.
 If you’re up to the challenge, you can even surround yourself with some home touches from makers we love.
 Feel free to mix and match!

 The Film: Anatomy of a Murder (2 hr 41 min, unrated) Jimmy Stewart, Lee Remick, moody black and white.
 What’s not to love?
 This 1959 courtroom drama is based on a true story of a murder trial in the UP, written under a pen name by one of the attorneys in the case.
 It’s been called the “finest pure trial movie ever made.”
 Michiganders will recognize the locations, including Big Bay, Ishpeming, and Marquette.
 The first screenings and world premiere were also held in the state.

 The Swag: When the testimony begins, ward off the chill with a sumptuous wool lap blanket from Lake Superior Woolen Company: the family-farm collective raises Polypay and Corriedale sheep in the state’s north.

 Midwest Movie Night #2

-The Snacks: Albanese might be best-known for 12-flavor gummy bears (with an “A” on the tummy), made in Merrillville, but we are big fans of the seasonal mixes, too: the Autumn Peanut Party variety throws together candy corn, mellowcremes (pumpkins and fall leaves), and jumbo redskin peanuts.
-Sweet, salty, creamy, crunchy…delicious.
+The Snacks: Albanese might be best-known for 12-flavor gummy bears (with an “A” on the tummy), made in Merrillville, Indiana, but we are big fans of the seasonal mixes, too: the Frosty's Favorite variety throws together yogurt-covered Rice and Corn Chex, Cheerios and pretzels as well as roasted peanuts and chocolates.
+Sweet, salty, crunchy…delicious.

 The Swag: Keep your own toes warm and cozy while the actors walk (and walk) through town.
 For Bare Feet’s sock creations, from Martinsville, range from professional sports logos and your alma mater to wild animals and the ultimate movie-night sock: popcorn-printed socks that actually smell like popcorn!